ninoCan/espanso-formatted-sql-package/README.md

 ## Contributions are welcomed

-If you want to contribute to this package, feel free to open a PR!

 ### Run the package validation locally

 Sometimes it's useful to run the validation process locally.
 To do so, you have